Skip to main content

 CoQ10 is generally considered safe during pregnancy, and it is used in fertility care without reports of harm.
 Studies are limited, so always confirm the dose and timing with your obstetrician or midwife.
 For breastfeeding, CoQ10 also appears safe at typical supplement doses.

-CoQ10 has a structure similar to vitamin K and can reduce warfarin's blood-thinning effect, which means your INR may shift.
-If you are on warfarin, do not start CoQ10 without your prescriber's input, and plan for closer INR checks.
+CoQ10 has a structure similar to vitamin K and can reduce warfarin's blood-thinning effect, which means your INR may change.
+If you are on warfarin, do not start CoQ10 without your prescribers input, and plan for closer INR checks.
 CoQ10 does not appear to interact much with newer blood thinners (apixaban, rivaroxaban), but always confirm with your doctor.

 Most people with mild kidney or liver issues can take CoQ10 safely at standard doses, since it is fat-soluble and not heavily filtered by the kidneys.
 People with advanced disease should still confirm with their specialist before starting any new supplement.
 Lab monitoring is the safest approach.